cedar: Optimized and Unified Machine Learning Input Data Pipelines: ML Data Ingestion Background

-\textbf{Why we need online input data processing.} ML models rely on numerous operations that vary heavily across jobs or even across epochs (i.e., passes on the dataset) within a job.
+\textbf{Online Input Data Pipelines.} Each training job concurrently runs an input data pipeline to perform the ``last-mile'' of processing -- extracting a job-specific subset of training samples from stored datasets, transforming them into ready-to-use mini-batches of tensors, and loading tensors into the host memory of the training node -- all on-the-fly.
+This ``online'' processing is needed because operations often vary heavily across jobs or even across epochs within the same job, making materialization highly inefficient.
 For example, NLP practitioners often experiment with tokenization algorithms~\cite{website:huggingface-tokenizers} across model architectures.
 Recommendation models require different hashing configurations depending on their embedding table dimensions~\cite{asplos22:sethi_recshard}.
-Many domains, such as computer vision~\cite{neurips20:cubuk_randaugment} and speech~\cite{interspeech19:park_specaugment}, apply random augmentations that recompute each sample every epoch to improve model generalization.
-Materializing unique datasets for each training job (or even each epoch) would be wildly inefficient.
-Instead, each training job uses an input data pipeline to perform the ``last-mile'' of processing by extracting training samples from stored datasets, transforming them into ready-to-use mini-batches of tensors, and loading tensors into the host memory of the training node -- all on-the-fly.
+Many domains, including CV~\cite{neurips20:cubuk_randaugment}, NLP~\cite{arxiv:feng_nlp-augmentation}, and speech~\cite{interspeech19:park_specaugment}, apply random augmentations that re-process each sample every epoch to improve model generalization.

-\textbf{Why we need input data systems.} Input data pipelines present requirements distinct from traditional ETL tasks, demanding a dedicated class of systems.
-Deep learning jobs typically train models using mini-batch gradient descent.
-At each training step, the ML framework (e.g., PyTorch or TensorFlow) copies a mini-batch from host to accelerator memory, and the accelerator performs backpropagation on the mini-batch.
-The ML framework performs many such steps until the model reaches convergence, potentially requiring multiple passes (epochs) over the raw dataset.

-As a result, the input data pipeline must right-size resources and generate each mini-batch with strict low latency ($O(100\mu s - 1ms)$ per step)~\cite{socc23:audibert_tfdataservice} and high throughput ($O(10 GB/s)$ per node)~\cite{isca22:zhao_dsi} requirements throughout the lifetime of the job, which can take days to weeks.
+As a result, input data pipelines have requirements distinct from traditional ETL tasks, demanding a dedicated class of systems.
+Input data systems must right-size resources and generate each mini-batch to meet strict low latency ($O(100\mu s - 1ms)$ per step)~\cite{socc23:audibert_tfdataservice} and high throughput ($O(10 GB/s)$ per node)~\cite{isca22:zhao_dsi} requirements throughout the lifetime of the job, which can take days to weeks.
 Violations of these requirements can bottleneck expensive accelerators~\cite{vldb14:mohan_coordl}.
-Furthermore, instead of joins, aggregations, and sorts on structured data, ML input data pipelines predominantly operate on unstructured tensors within a mini-batch granularity and rely on myriad domain-specific Python libraries and UDFs.
+Furthermore, ML input data pipelines predominantly operate on unstructured tensors within a mini-batch granularity and rely heavily on myriad domain-specific Python libraries and UDFs.
+For example, practitioners may call a HuggingFace~\cite{website:huggingface-tokenizers} tokenizer or a torchvision~\cite{website:torchvision} crop for each text or image training sample, respectively.